MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/classification.rst

    :alt: Classification Scaling
    :width: 100%

 Feature scaling transforms your features to a common scale, which is essential for many classification algorithms that are sensitive to feature magnitudes.
-Methods like StandardScaler, MinMaxScaler, and RobustScaler help improve model convergence and performance.
+Methods like StandardScaler, MinMaxScaler,Max abs Scaler,Normalizer and RobustScaler help improve model convergence and performance.

 Dimention Reduction